|Title:||Friends of Brown Men's Soccer Head Coaching Chair|

 Laughlin put together another impressive campaign in 2012 as he led the Bears to a 13-3-3 record overall, a 4-1-2 record in conference play and an at-large bid to the NCAA Tournament.
 Brown tied the school record for shutouts in a single season, notching 11 for the third year in a row, and advanced to the second round of the NCAA Tournament.
 Six Bears earned All-Ivy honors, including four first team selections, while two players earned NSCAA All-Region accolades and two were named Academic All-Americans.
 Dylan Remick was named an NSCAA All-American and earned an invitation to the MLS Combine.
 Additionally, Ryan McDuff was named the 2013 Senior CLASS Award winner for men’s soccer as Brown’s first-ever recipient of the award.

-A 1992 graduate of the University of Maine, Laughlin brings 16 years of collegiate coaching experience to Brown, which includes one season as an assistant coach for the Bears during the 2009 season.
-Last year, the Bears earned a 5-2 mark in the Ivy League and went 11-3-5 on the year to earn its 24th NCAA appearance.
+A 1992 graduate of the University of Maine, Laughlin brought 16 years of collegiate coaching experience to Brown, which included one season as an assistant coach for the Bears during the 2009 season.
+In 2009, the Bears earned a 5-2 mark in the Ivy League and went 11-3-5 on the year to earn its 24th NCAA appearance.
 Seven players received All-Ivy honors, while two received NSCAA All-Region accolades.

 In just two seasons as the bench boss at Maine, Laughlin not only turned a program around that was riding a 26-game winless streak, but he also made positive improvements in multiple areas of the program.
 He increased Maine's win totals in both 2007 and 2008, and his team received an NSCAA Team Academic Award for the first time in program history.
 He had 30 players selected to the America East honor roll, two players selected to the America East's All-Rookie team, and two to the America East All-Academic team.